Akank28/Hadoop-big-data-processing/README.md

 # Hadoop-big-data-processing
 ## Programs
 ### Wordcount
-Basic hadoop java program
+Basic hadoop java program ,
-Input: txt or csv file of words uploaded on hdfs.
-Output : count of each word in the file
+Input: txt or csv file of words uploaded on hdfs., Output : count of each word in the file

 ### Combiner
 Combiner reduces the work of the reducer.
-It basically groups by the key for the particular input split file.
+It basically groups by the key for the particular input split file.,
-Input: txt or csv file of words uploaded on hdfs.
-Output : count of each word in the file
+Input: txt or csv file of words uploaded on hdfs., Output : count of each word in the file

 ### Partitioner
-Partitioner partitions the file into n partitions.
-Input : File with inputs seperated by space or space or comma etc uploaded on hdfs Output : N partitions
+Partitioner partitions the file into n partitions., Input : File with inputs seperated by space or space or comma etc uploaded on hdfs, Output : N partitions

 ### Counters